decretist/Dissertation/Chapter3/chapter3.markdown

 *This* argument that Gratian could not have been the author of the second recension is persuasive if and only if you believe *both* that the first recension was competed not earlier than 1139 *and* that Gratian was a bishop by 1143 and dead by 1145.
-It is however neither the only nor the strongest argument against Gratian's authorship of the second recension.
+It is, however, neither the only nor the strongest argument against Gratian's authorship of the second recension.

   -->

-### Pennington
+## Pennington

 Pennington builds on Larson's conjecture that the canon referred to at D.63 d.p.c.34 in the first recension and later incorporated as D.63 c.35